arkworks-rs/bcs/examples/sumcheck/README.md

 }
 ```

-Prover's parameter in this protocol also needs the coefficients of the polynomial that we take the sum, so we define the prover parameter is below:
+Prover's parameter in this protocol also needs the coefficients of the polynomial that we take the sum, and we define the prover parameter is below.
+In this example, we use `Radix2EvaluationDomain` defined in [`ark-poly`](https://crates.io/crates/ark-poly) library.

 ```rust
 #[derive(Clone, Debug)]